chaotic-society/theoretica/README.md

 - Polynomial interpolation with Chebyshev nodes, Bezier curves and spline interpolation

 ## Setup
 You don't need anything other than your compiler to use the library.
 You can run `make all` in the root directory of the library to make sure it works.
-Define **UROBORO_X86** if you are on an x86 architecture to enable Assembly instructions and **UROBORO_INCLUDE_ALL** if you intend to use most functionalities, as by default `uroboro.h` only includes base headers.
+- Define **UROBORO_X86** if you are on an x86 architecture to enable Assembly instructions
+- Define **UROBORO_INCLUDE_ALL** if you intend to use most functionalities, as by default `uroboro.h` only includes base headers

 All library functions are implemented in the `uroboro` namespace (`umath` is a shorter namespace alias).

 ## Examples
 Introductory examples can be found in [EXAMPLES.md](https://github.com/mattiaisgro/uroboro/blob/master/txt/EXAMPLES.md) and more advanced examples can be found inside the `examples/` folder.